-PO26 The temporary waterway barrier works will exist only for a temporary period and cause a minimal and acceptable disruption to fish movement in the area, during the period of installation.
+Performance outcomes Acceptable outcomes Temporary waterway barrier works PO26 The temporary waterway barrier works will exist only for a temporary period and cause a minimal and acceptable disruption to fish movement in the area, during the period of installation.
 Editor's note: Code for self assessable development Temporary waterway barrier works (WWBWo2), Department of Employment, Economic Development and Innovation, 2010 and the GIS data layer 'Queensland Waterways for Waterway Barrier Works' provide guidance on the length of time that a temporary barrier may be acceptable in particular streams.

-A026.1 Temporary waterway barrier works can be in place at a given site for no more than 12 months.

-A026.2 In tidal waters, to ensure significant impacts on upstream and downstream habitats are avoided, the temporary waterway barrier works will not completely block the waterway for more than 3 weeks, unless steps taken to ensure water exchange occurs (such as breaching of the bund or pumping water), to prevent upstream marine plants and benthos being submerged in freshwater, or the barrier is sufficiently permeable.

-AO26.3 Delays to fish movement are avoided at times when fish are known to be undertaking upstream spawning migrations, even on very small or zero flow events or river rises.
-Waterway barrier works are scheduled out of this period, or other provision for fish movement is made (for example, the use of a partial barrier, periodic barrier, stream diversion or fish way).

-AO26.4 Where there are species at the site that require downstream movement during works, provisions are made to allow those species to move downstream.

-AO26.5 Water diversion around the site or through the barrier is implemented if the barrier is in position for more than four weeks, and there is any flow in the system for the purpose of ensuring that vegetation die-off, decomposition and associated reduction in water quality does not become an issue upstream of the barrier, in areas where there is more than 30 per cent coverage of terrestrial grasses within the ponded area.

-AO26.6 Where there are aquatic macrophytes immediately downstream of the barrier and those macrophytes would ordinarily be submerged or partially submerged, water will need to be passed across the barrier at all times to avoid their desiccation.

-${\sf AND}$

-AO26.7 On removal of a temporary barrier, full movement for fish is reinstated.
-AND

-A026.8 On removal of a temporary barrier, the waterway bed and banks are returned to their original profile and stability, so that long-term $\underline{\text{fish}}$ movement at the site is not compromised.

-PO27 Fish movement is required past temporary waterway barrier works where the duration of the barrier is greater than that allowed for under the code for self assessable development Temporary waterway barrier works (WWBWo2), Department of Agriculture, Fisheries and Forestry, April 2013.

-Editor's note: Code for self assessable development Temporary waterway barrier works (WWBWo2), Department of Agriculture, Fisheries and Forestry, April 2013, and the GIS data layer 'Queensland waterways for waterway barrier works' provide guidance on the acceptable length of time that a

-AO27.1 Development provides for adequate fish movement through the incorporation of a fish way or fish ways for the works.

-AO27.2 The barrier:

-- (1) is a partial barrier - (2) does not constrict the area or flows of a low flow channel - (3) all work will be completed (and the barrier removed) during low flows when the flow will be contained wholly within a low flow channel.
+AO26.1 Temporary waterway barrier works can be in place at a given site for no more than 12 months.
+AND AO26.2 In tidal waters, to ensure significant impacts on upstream and downstream habitats are avoided, the temporary waterway barrier works will not completely block the waterway for more than 3 weeks, unless steps taken to ensure water exchange occurs (such as breaching of the bund or pumping water), to prevent upstream marine plants and benthos being submerged in freshwater, or the barrier is sufficiently permeable.
+AND AO26.3 Delays to fish movement are avoided at times when fish are known to be undertaking upstream spawning migrations, even on very small or zero flow events or river rises.
+Waterway barrier works are scheduled out of this period, or other provision for fish movement is made (for example, the use of a partial barrier, periodic barrier, stream diversion or fish way ).
+AND AO26.4 Where there are species at the site that require downstream movement during works, provisions are made to allow those species to move downstream.
+AND AO26.5 Water diversion around the site or through the barrier is implemented if the barrier is in position for more than four weeks, and there is any flow in the system for the purpose of ensuring that vegetation die-off, decomposition and associated reduction in water quality does not become an issue upstream of the barrier, in areas where there is more than 30 per cent coverage of terrestrial grasses within the ponded area.
+AND AO26.6 Where there are aquatic macrophytes immediately downstream of the barrier and those macrophytes would ordinarily be submerged or partially submerged, water will need to be passed across the barrier at all times to avoid their desiccation.
+AND AO26.7 On removal of a temporary barrier, full movement for fish is reinstated.
+AND AO26.8 On removal of a temporary barrier, the waterway bed and banks are returned to their original profile and stability, so that long-term fish movement at the site is not compromised.
+PO27 Fish movement is required past temporary waterway barrier works where the duration of the barrier is greater than that allowed for under the code for self assessable AO27.1 Development provides for adequate fish movement through the incorporation of a fish way or fish ways for the works.
+AND development Temporary waterway barrier works (WWBWo2 ), Department of Agriculture, Fisheries and Forestry, April 2013.
+Editor's note: Code for self assessable development Temporary waterway barrier works (WWBW02), Department of Agriculture, Fisheries and Forestry, April 2013, and the GIS data layer 'Queensland waterways for waterway barrier works' provide AO27.2 The barrier: (1) is a partial barrier (2) does not constrict the area or flows of a low flow channel (3) all work will be completed (and the barrier removed) during low flows when the flow will be contained wholly within a low flow channel.
 This would require a predictable flow regime where the likelihood of flow events during the works is very small (for example a 1 in 20 year probability).